UtahMUG/utahmug-website/_posts/2023-09-01-standardized-naming.md

 author: Bill Hereth
 ---

 At yesterday's monthly Interagency Modeling Technical Committee, we discussed the standardization of common TDM filenames across all the models in the state.
-This is facilitate better tracking of files as they are shared between agencies, most importantly UDOT, who manages multiple models simultaenesously.
+This is facilitate better tracking of files as they are shared between agencies or users as they manage multiple models or model versions simultaneously.

 For data associated with a specific model version (TAZ shapefiles, master networks, and assigned networks), the filename is comprised of three elements with a status optional: Data Type + Model Version + Date Modified (+ Dataset Status).
 For the Wasatch Front TDM shapfile, an example name would be TAZ_WFv9_20230721_Final.shp